How Martin Got to Be Absolutely Alone

 For a short time he and Paul resided with their father's new family, but preferred their grandmother.

-There was no logical reason to want to live with someone, their grandmother to be precise, who took very little interest in their education or lives, but had them as appendages.
+There was no logical reason to want to live with their grandmother who took very little interest in their education or lives, but had them as appendages.

 At eighteen, not interested in school or anything much, Martin moved into the house his Grandmother had bought for her 'retirement'.

 As Grandma was more interested in her husband than her grandchildren the house became free for he and Paul.

 Paul married, moved away and Martin, needing cash, rented out the two extra bedrooms.

 Paul doing well, invested in improvements on the house, assuming that he would share in the profits at some point.

 Martin went through a few tenants before he met Deja.
 She was going to college